-Note: All travel is subject to frequently changing governmental restrictions—please check federal, state and local advisories before scheduling trips.
-This article was updated September 28, 2020.
+Note: All travel is subject to frequently changing governmental restrictions—please check government advisories before scheduling trips.
+Some attractions and establishments may be closed or providing modified services.
+We strongly recommend researching any attractions and establishments prior to your visit.
+This article was updated December 8, 2020.

 Las Vegas fans, rejoice: The city has mostly reopened to tourism, although venue capacity limits and other safety measures are in place.
 So when you do eventually head back, why not do it right?
 This time, go beyond just cruising the Strip at night in bumper to bumper weekend traffic.
 To be a real Las Vegas pro, you have to dig in and knock out all the essential Sin City experiences.
 Once you’ve checked each of these Las Vegas bucket list items off your list, consider yourself a true Vegas insider!

 Snap a selfie in front of the welcome sign

 Do this first, as it’s on the way and right at the beginning of the Strip.
 It’s a classic.
 While there’s typically a little line, we recommend standing off to the side where you can skip the queue and get a cool angle that will net you more Instagram likes anyway.

 Take a limo to a nightclub (once they reopen)

 While Vegas clubs are still closed as of this writing, it’s never too soon to start dreaming, and nothing is more quintessentially Las Vegas than stepping out in style in front of a posh Vegas resort.
 Presidential Limo offers special packages geared toward the ultimate Vegas nightclub experience: Visit one lounge, three clubs and get express entry to all with your limo transport starting at $69 per person.